mackness/jest/docs/JestObjectAPI.md

 Given the name of a module, use the automatic mocking system to generate a mocked version of the module for you.

+This is how `genMockFromModule` will mock the follwing data types:

+`Function`

+A new function will be created.
+The new function will have an arity of 0 and when called will return `undefined`.

+`Async Function`

 This is useful when you want to create a [manual mock](ManualMocks.md) that extends the automatic mock's behavior.

 Example: